vincentchachere/Azure-Network-Protocols/README.md

 <ins>Back inside VM1 with Wireshark</ins:

-- Okay, now that you are back in Wireshark with Powershell open go ahead and ping VM2's private ip address and observe the traffic being sent between the two virtual machines (VM1 and VM2).
+- Go ahead and ping VM2's private ip address and observe the traffic being sent between the two virtual machines (VM1 and VM2).

-  - *As you can see there were 4 packets sent to VM2 and 4 packets recieved by VM2 resulting in 0 packets lost, equally a succesful ping.
-Congrats!*
+*As you can see four packets were sent to VM2, and four were received, with no packet loss—indicating a successful ping.*

 <p align="center">
 <img width="800" alt="isolated" src="https://github.com/vincentchachere/azure-network-protocols/assets/161680745/b89bc760-fbdb-4bc1-8913-9015b80c277b"><br>